Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 - ## Micromagnetic simulations for modeling magnetic materials

-**Related fields**: Partial differential equations, Finite Difference Method
+**Related fields**: Partial differential equations, Finite Difference Method, Numerical analysis

 **Introduction**: Just as weather simulations predict the weather, micromagnetic simulations forecast the behavior of magnetic materials, which are crucial in many technologies around us — from the hard drives storing our precious memories to the sensors in our smartphones.
 To know more about Micromagnetic simulations, have a look at my previous post: [How does FFT helps in micromagnetic simulations](https://xing-chen18.github.io/My-PhD/)